VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Direct_vs_Indirect_Syscalls/Chapter_8 LAB_Playbook.md

 ## LAB Exercise 6: Direct Syscalls vs Indirect Syscalls
-In this exercise we will compare the techniques of direct and indirect syscalls in the context of EDR evasion.
+In this exercise we will focus on call stack analysis and compare the call stacks of all the droppers.
+We will compare the techniques of direct and indirect syscalls in the context of EDR evasion.
 We will look at why direct syscalls may be detected by EDRs (depending on the EDR), how indirect syscalls can help in this case, and the limitations of indirect syscalls.
-For the tasks in this chapter, you can use the direct syscall and indirect syscall pocs you created in the previous chapters.
+For the tasks in this chapter, you can use the droppers you created in the previous chapters.

 The main part of this exercise is about how EDRs can use or **analyse** the callstack of a dropper, or more precisely a function, to check whether the return address appears to be legitimate or not.
 In this chapter we will analyse the callstack of each dropper (Win32, Native, Direct Syscalls and Indirect Syscalls).
 You can use **Process Hacker** to analyse the callstack.